 In terms of nightlife, Downtown Dubai lives up to its name as a party spot.
 There are several upscale nightclubs here as well as smaller venues where you can get waterfront views.
 The party lasts from dusk until dawn, so make sure to bring good dancing shoes.

 Downtown is an incredible place to visit, but if you’re looking to stay in Dubai in this area for the duration of your trip, be prepared to shell out a little extra.
 There are a ton of hotels to choose from however, so this helps keep pricing competitive.

-As you get near the water and around Burj Park, you’ll find resorts of the highest luxury with incredible amenities.
+As you get near the water and around Burj Park, you’ll find resorts of the highest luxukry with incredible amenities.
 If you’re just looking for a cheap boutique hotel without the added fluff, other areas on this list will better suit your needs.

 2. Trade Centre, Dubai’s financial hub